When it comes to choosing a family holiday in Turkey, many travelers are contemplating between two iconic beach resort regions; Antalya vs Bodrum.

 The most popular waterparks are Aktur Park, Karaalioglu Park, and Waterhill.
 There are also several waterfalls in Antalya which offer a nice break from the ocean.

 Bodrum is also a safe beach resort destination so you’ll find plenty of family-friendly resorts on the beach.
-These resorts tend to be all-inclusive, top-notch resorts that have so much to do that you don’t really need to leave.
+These resorts tend to be some of the best all-inclusive luxury beach resorts in Turkey that have so much to do that you don’t really need to leave.
 We’re talking outdoor pools with slides, tennis courts, games rooms, kids clubs and more.

 In terms of attractions for kids outside of the resorts, well sadly this is where Bodrum falls short.
 There are plenty of beaches and they are all family-friendly, with lifeguards, and gentle waves and some have kayaks and peddle boats for rent.